 - arrangements for children in relation to live with and contact

 - Domestic abuse (non-molestation orders and occupation orders)

 - Statutory Declarations for those getting married abroad

 - Any other legal matters relating to family relationships and children

 Free family law advice

-Cathryn also assists with the free Family Law Clinics at the Southwell office every Tuesday evening, from 5pm–7pm.
+Cathryn also assists with the free phone in Family Law Clinics at the Southwell office every Tuesday evening, from 5pm–7pm.
 The clinic aims to give people the chance to drop in for some legal advice before deciding whether they need to formally take any steps.